 I grew up on Long Island and went to college at Columbia University, where I majored in French.
 Upon graduation I spent 1968 and 1969 as a Peace Corps math teacher in Honduras; I learned that I was good not only at math (which I knew) but also at teaching it (which I’d had no reason to suspect).
 It was also in Honduras that I learned the rudiments of photography and got my first “real” camera, a Pentax Spotmatic.
 In the late 1970s and early 1980s I did a fair amount of art photography and eventually published three books of 3-D infrared photographs.
 The combination of 3-D and black-and-white infrared was an unusual one but I was fond of it, at least in part because it was unique.
 My book Bodies of Light won an award from the Printing Industries of America in 1981.

 I moved to Austin on July 6, 1976, two days after my birthday and the 200th anniversary of American independence.
 In my early years in Texas I did some landscape photography, still primarily in black-and-white infrared.
-I was an early adopter of digital photography: in 1999 I launched into a project to produce a photographic CD documenting the Austin area.
+Later I became an early adopter of digital photography: in 1999 I launched into a project to produce a photographic CD documenting the Austin area.
 In the process, I grew increasingly aware of and captivated by the many species of native plants that grow here; they became and remain my primary photographic subject.

 Texas Highways, April 2002: “Speaking of Lesser-Known Texas Wildflowers”